 Do women who have been vaccinated against HPV still need to be screened for cervical cancer?

 Yes.
 Because HPV vaccines do not protect against all HPV types that can cause cancer, women who have been vaccinated are advised to follow the same screening recommendations as unvaccinated women.
 There could be future changes in screening recommendations for vaccinated women.

 How much does HPV vaccination cost, and will insurance pay for it?

 Most private insurance plans cover HPV vaccination.
 The federal Affordable Care Act requires most private insurance plans to cover recommended preventive services (including HPV vaccination) with no copay or deductible.

 Medicaid covers HPV vaccination in accordance with ACIP recommendations, and immunizations are a mandatory service under Medicaid for eligible individuals under age 21.
 In addition, the federal Vaccines for Children Program provides immunization services for children younger than 19 years who are Medicaid eligible, uninsured, underinsured, or Native American or Alaska Native.

 Merck, the manufacturer of Gardasil 9, offers the Merck Vaccine Patient Assistance Program, which provides Gardasil 9 for free to people aged 19 to 45 years who live in the United States, do not have health insurance, and have an annual household income less than a certain amount.

 What research is being done on strategies to prevent HPV infection?

 Another prevention strategy that is being explored is topical microbicides.
 Carrageenan, a compound that is extracted from a type of seaweed and used widely in foods and other products, has been found to inhibit HPV infection in laboratory studies.
-Clinical trials are under way to test whether a topical microbicide that contains carrageenan can prevent genital HPV infection.
+An interim analysis of data from a randomized clinical trial showed that consistent use of a lubricant gel that contains carrageenan reduced the risk of genital HPV infection in healthy women (36).